actionproject-madhav/HackHarvard/README.md

 ## Inspiration

-Annie Rawal (team Curasyn): During my time working as an assistant in a hospital, I witnessed firsthand a heartbreaking reality that healthcare professionals rarely talk about: the invisible patients.
+(Member at team Curasyn): During my time working as an assistant in a hospital, I witnessed firsthand a heartbreaking reality that healthcare professionals rarely talk about: the invisible patients.

 I remember anonymous, a 67-year-old Spanish-speaking grandmother who sat confused in the waiting room, clutching a prescription she couldn't read.
 I saw Mr. anonymous, who nodded politely at his doctor's complex medical explanations, too embarrassed to admit he didn't understand a single word.
 I watched Sarah, a deaf patient, struggle to communicate her symptoms through a hastily scribbled note.